Keyboards

 Key Takeaway

 Battery life is a non-issue.
-Charge it every two weeks, use USB-C while you do, and move on.
+Charge it every couple of weeks over USB-C and forget about it.

 In-Depth Analysis